 - Source and sink power ratings

 - Interface connections – conventional analogue or direct digital

 - Closed-loop testing of controls for a Modular Stacked DC system for long distance subsea applications

 THE RTDS SIMULATOR’S CUSTOM-BUILT AMPLIFIER INTERFACE MODELS

-RTDS Technologies has worked alongside amplifier manufacturers to create a custom direct digital interface, allowing the RTDS Simulator to be connected to the four-quadrant amplifier without the use of analogue input and output.
+RTDS Technologies has worked alongside amplifier manufacturers to create a custom direct digital interface, allowing the RTDS Simulator to be connected to the amplifier without the use of analogue input and output.
 Instead, a fibre optic cable (and in some cases, a GTFPGA Unit) is used for bidirectional data exchange via the Aurora communication protocol.
 This minimizes delays and noise while reducing the complexity and cost of creating a PHIL interface.
-Different digital interface designs have been developed for different amplifier manufacturers.

 This simulation component establishes a convenient Aurora link between the simulator and amplifier.
 It also includes embedded voltage and current sources to increase ease of use.

 We’re proud to have developed digital interfaces with the following manufacturers: